drupol/master-thesis/src/thesis/main.typ

       key: "HL3",
       short: "HL3",
       long: "Hippocratic Licence 3.0",
-      description: [The Hippocratic Licence 3.0 #cite(<HypocraticLicence>,form:"normal") is a software license that ensures that software is not used to contribute to human rights abuses or other unethical practices.
+      description: [The Hippocratic Licence 3.0 #cite(<HypocraticLicence>, form: "normal") is a software license that ensures that software is not used to contribute to human rights abuses or other unethical practices.
 It is designed to protect users and communities from the potential misuse of software.], ),
     (
       key: "IDE",